UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10.md

 ```
 > docker pull uumatlabinstall/matlab-hpc-compile:<MATLAB version>     (r2016a,r2017b,r2018a)
 ```
 (<MATLAB version> means you should fill in the MATLAB version of your choice here.
-These symbols < > will be used more often in this manual when something has to be specified by the user)
+These symbols < > will be used more often in this manual when something has to be specified by the user.
+In this manual we will use version r2018a.
+If you choose another version you have to change versions each time we specify R2018a in a command.)

 To build a container yourself instead of pulling this ready to use container you may also follow [this guide](./build_container.md).